EdoEpi/Mannaiatore/README.md

     - Up and Down
     - Down and Up

 - With the OCTAVE button, you can choose the number of octaves that the arpeggiator goes through, going from one octave, up to four.
-This allows us to have a total of 16 different types of arpeggiator.
+This allows us to have a total of 16 different types of arpeggiator for every chord played.
 - The aforementioned CHORD RECOGNITION display shows the current chord performed by the arpeggiator.

 <p align="center"> <img src="./img/arp.png" height="200"></p>